[2018 UPDATES: New Zealand, South Africa, Australia, Lanzarote, France, Austria, Bolton, Kalmar, Wales, Hawaii

 British ladies, long distance especially, are on something of a high – indeed, they have been for many years now and just seem to get better and better.

 Just when the likes of Chrissie Wellington, Bella Bayliss and Catriona Morrison retire, along comes more success from athletes such as Corinne Abraham, Lucy Gossage, Susie Cheetham and Emma-Kate Lidbury to join the established names such as Rachel Joyce, Leanda Cave and Jodie Swallow.
-Long may it continue – and with the young Lucy Charles seemingly getting better with every race, the future is in good hands.
+Long may it continue – and with the like of Lucy Charles and Laura Siddall seemingly getting better with every race, the future is in good hands.

 From time-to-time your Editor has been known to enjoy a statistic or two – but with good reason.
 Having asked myself the question of “how many podium finishes have British athletes achieved in Ironman racing?”, the only thing to do was get researching and try and find out.